 (Click on chart images for interactive)

 “Why not just put everything into Bitcoin” you may ask?
 Well, call me crazy, but I think I missed the boat with Bitcoin as far as potential for thousands of percent increases in the Crypto market.
 The opportunity to buy it at $20 or $30 with the hope it will go to $1m has long since passed.
-Yes I can still buy it at $50k, with the hope it will go to $1m, but even if it did, it’s still only a 20x increase, and that in itself is a very long shot.
-On top of that, I’m not convinced Bitcoin is going to be the eventual winner in the race to the top.
-Bitcoin may have already had its day (see below for my full reasoning on this statement).
+Yes I can still buy it at current prices with the hope it will go to $1m, but I feel like the huge 2000% gains for Bitcoin have passed.
+Still an investment with good potential no doubt, but I’m not 100% convinced Bitcoin is offers the most potential for gain at this moment.

 What I’m looking for is the 2,000% – 10,000% increases.
 It’s like the lottery, a very, very long shot, but if you don’t play, you’ll never win.